 Conscription was reintroduced during the Second World War (in 1940).
 A total of 312,000 men were conscripted.

-All New Zealand military engagements since the Second World War have been carried out by volunteer rather than conscripted troops.
+All New Zealand military engagements since the Second World War have been carried out by volunteer or regular rather than conscripted troops.

 Conscientious objection to conscription

 During both the First and Second world wars people could apply to be exempted from conscription as a conscientious objector – on political, religious or philosophical grounds.
-Most appeals were denied, and people who still refused to fight in the war were imprisoned.
+Most appeals were denied, and men who still refused to fight were imprisoned.
 During the First World War some were severely punished.
 At the end of the wars some were denied voting rights for 10 years.

 Conscientious objection to compulsory military training

-For most of the period from 1909 to 1972 young men had to attend military training.
-People convicted for refusing the training could be held in prison camps.
-From 1949 people could appeal to the Conscientious Objection Committee to be exempted.
+For most of the period from 1909 to 1972, some young men had to attend military training.
+Those convicted for refusing the training could be held in prison camps.
+From 1949 they could appeal to the Conscientious Objection Committee to be exempted.